COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                          **default=265.0**

-``bhflag``               Sets the model for how SN kicks are applied to BHs
+``bhflag``               Sets the model for how SN kicks are applied to BHs,
-                         where bhflag != 0 allows velocity kick at BH formation
+                         where bhflag != 0 allows for velocity kick at BH formation

                             ``0`` : no BH kicks